 (with Kyle G. Fritz)

 Hypocrites are often thought to lack the standing to blame others for faults similar to their own.
-Although this claim is widely accepted, it is seldom argued for.
+While widely accepted, this is seldom argued for.
 We offer an argument for the claim that nonhypocrisy is a necessary condition on the standing to blame.
 We first offer a novel, dispositional account of hypocrisy.
 Our account captures the commonsense view that hypocrisy involves making an unjustified exception of oneself.
 This exception-making involves a rejection of the impartiality of morality and thereby a rejection of the equality of persons, which we argue grounds the standing to blame others.

-This paper focuses on a non-volitional account that has received a good deal of attention recently, Angela Smith's rational relations view.
-I argue that without historical conditions on blameworthiness for the non-voluntary non-volitionist accounts like Smith’s are (i) vulnerable to manipulation cases and (ii) fail to make sufficient room for the distinction between badness and blameworthiness.
-Towards the end of the paper I propose conditions aimed to supplement these deficiencies.
-The conditions that I propose are tailored to suit non-volitional accounts of blameworthiness.
-Unlike some volitional historical conditions on blameworthiness, the conditions that I propose do not require that the person have exercised voluntary control (e.g., via choices or decisions) over the acquisition of her attitudes or values.
+I argue that, without historical conditions on blameworthiness for the non-voluntary, non-volitionist (or “attributionist”) accounts are vulnerable to manipulation cases and also fail to make sufficient room for the distinction between badness and blameworthiness.
+I propose conditions aimed to supplement these deficiencies that are tailored to suit non-volitional accounts, and thus do not require that an agent have exercised voluntary control (e.g., via choices or decisions) over the acquisition of her attitudes or values.